2154 Director of Public Affairs Support

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Skills: The ability to independently manage the details associated with multiple projects and budgets, track activities, and meet deadlines.
 Exceptional interpersonal communication skills are required.
 Exceptional oral and written communication skills are required.
 Must have a working knowledge of various computer software applications, including word processing and database applications.
 Must have strong decision-making skills, the ability to prioritize tasks, and to bring many varied tasks to completion by deadlines.
-Must be able to work independently, have the ability to quickly learn the administrative structure of the University and the procedures necessary to accomplish the job, and have the ability to use initiative in meeting the responsibilities of the job.
-Must be able to work with a variety of persons serving as event coordination chairs appointed by the Provost.
+Must be able to work independently, quickly learn the administrative structure of the University and the procedures necessary to accomplish the job and have the ability to use initiative in meeting the responsibilities of the job.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Must have working knowledge of social media as a marketing tool.

 Other: Must be able to travel to and from many different locations on and off campus to make arrangements for events and attend meetings.
 Must be able to work evenings and weekends as needed.
+Some overnight travel to conferences is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assures that the Public Affairs Conference, Convocations, and other Public Affairs events sponsored by the Provost are an appropriate educational experience for all participants by planning, organizing, coordinating, and facilitating all aspects of these events, preparing the master schedule of events, contracting and scheduling the speakers, coordinating with various campus offices to schedule space needs, equipment, security, food, publicity, and promotions, selecting and scheduling volunteers, and assuring that the conference runs smoothly and that all needs are met.
+1. Assures that the Public Affairs Conference, Convocations, and other Public Affairs events are an appropriate educational experience for all participants by planning, organizing, coordinating, and facilitating all aspects of these events, preparing the master schedule of events, contracting and scheduling the speakers, coordinating with various campus offices to schedule space needs, equipment, security, food, publicity, and promotions, selecting and scheduling volunteers, and assuring that the conference runs smoothly and that all needs are met.

 4.Obtains funding for various initiatives and conferences by writing grant applications to support the Public Affairs Conference and other University-wide public affairs events.
+Solicit funding from on campus and off campus groups to fund speakers and event when necessary.

 7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the immediate supervisor.